tejas-ch/neev-foundation/INDEX.md

-# 📚 Documentation Index - Neev Foundation Website
+# 📚 Documentation Index - NEEV Foundation Website

 Welcome!
-This is your complete guide to the Neev Foundation website.
+This is your complete guide to the NEEV Foundation website.

 ---